NIAENGD/Lecture-Tools/docs/debian-manual-install.md

 # Manual Debian Server Installation

 This guide walks through a full manual installation of Lecture Tools on a Debian 12 (Bookworm) server without relying on Docker.
 Every step assumes you have `sudo` privileges on the target machine.
 Adjust paths and usernames to match your environment.
+Prefer an automated setup?
+Run `scripts/install_server.sh` (or download it directly from GitHub) to provision a systemd service with sensible defaults.

 ## 1. Update the operating system